Find out the core reporting definitions and meanings for the analytics and metrics used on the Metigy marketing

 The number of impressions of your post that were caused by paid advertising.
 This is the easiest way to drive impressions on many platforms.

 The number of people who saw your post in news feed or ticker, or on your page's timeline as a result of advertising.

-The Post T.A.T. rate is defined as the he number of stories generated about your post divided by the post reach.
+The Post T.A.T. rate is defined as the number of stories generated about your post divided by the post reach.

 The total number of people the post was served to and may have looked at it as a result.
 In reports, this is called Impressions Unique.
 This is the unique (individual) users that have viewed the content.
 If they viewed it multiple times, they will be counted as a single view.

 The total number of likes and other reactions of posts created in this period.
-Other reactions vary, but Facebook for example supports 6 types of reaction: Like, Love, Ha-Ha, Wow, Sad and Angry.
-Each carries a different sentiment.
+Other reactions vary, but Facebook, for example, supports 6 types of reaction: Like, Love, Ha-Ha, Wow, Sad and Angry.

 A share is when a user - or another page - re-posts your content to their own news feed.
 This calculation is the number of shares of the posts created in this period.

 This is the rate that user are creating actions that will be seen by other users.
 For example a like, comment or share as they will appear within people's news feed.
 This does not include clicks as they do not generate a story that others wil see.

 The number of people that clicked the Metigy link associated with your post.
 This allows us to get a more accurate